PseudoDevs/IamGhost/abcmd1.md

-Last updated: 2024-04-09 10:14:07
+Last updated: 2024-04-09 10:14:43
-Random Quote: I am not crazy.
-I am unique. - Suzanne Warren
+Random Quote: Always look people in the eye.
+Even if they're blind.
+Just say, 'I am looking you in the eye.' - Phil Dunphy